 Reality surpasses fiction in Mexico.
-Known for the way in which the Day of the Dead is celebrated where the deceased return to visit their relatives, this country is full of traditions and ancestral rites that revere death.
+Known for the way in which the Day of the Dead is celebrated where the deceased return to visit their relatives, the country is full of traditions, legends, and ancestral rites that revere death.

-From disillusioned women to 'mannequins' that come to life.
-Many are the legends that live in Mexico and scare all children and adults.
-With the lantern burning under the sheet or camping around the fire, here you can find five stories of terror that have shaken Mexico.
+From disillusioned women to mannequins that come to life.
+There are many legends that haunt Mexico and frighten children and adults alike.
+With the flashlight lit under the sheet or camping around the fire, here you can find five horror stories that have rattled Mexico.

 The Nun of the Conception